material-components/material-components-android/docs/theming/Motion.md

-**Note:** Since `MaterialFadeThrough` extends `Visibility`, `MaterialFadeThrough` is able to appropriately animate targets depending on whether they are apperaing or disappearing.
+**Note:** Since `MaterialFadeThrough` extends `Visibility`, `MaterialFadeThrough` is able to appropriately animate targets depending on whether they are appearing or disappearing.

 When you're ready to navigate between Fragment A and Fragment B, use a standard Fragment transaction or use the